2008 Mazda RX-8

 Yet the RX-8 is surprisingly practical.
 It's capable of taking the kids to soccer practice, with passenger space for four full-size adults.
 There's enough room for a weekend's worth of luggage or two full-size golf bags, and the small rear doors and relatively spacious trunk make trips to the home improvement center possible.
-Granted, it's not as roomy as a sedan, but it can move people and stuff when needed; while moving the spirit as no sedan can.
+It's not as roomy as a sedan, but it can move people and stuff when needed, while offer the driving experience of a two-seat sports car.

 The front and rear doors open in opposite directions, which Mazda calls the Freestyle door system.
 With no pillar between the doors, this allows very easy ingress and egress for the rear-seat passengers.
 As with similar systems in pickups, the front door must be opened before the rear door can open.